AdaCore/spark2014/lrm/source/packages.rst

 #.
 A subprogram declaration that has a Global aspect denoting a plain External
-   state abstraction with a ``mode_selector`` Input, and the refinement of the state abstraction is visible at the point of the Refined_Global aspect, shall only denote ``constituents`` of the state abstraction that are non-volatile External states or are not External states in the Refined_Global aspect.
+   state abstraction with a ``mode_selector`` Input, and the refinement of the state abstraction is visible at the point of the Refined_Global aspect, shall denote, in the Refined_Global aspect, only ``constituents`` of the state abstraction that are non-volatile External states or are not External states.

 #.
 A subprogram declaration that has a Global aspect denoting a plain External
    state abstraction and the Refined_Global aspect of the subprogram denotes one